philippreiner/planb-nextjs/README.md

 # PlanB Blog
-This repo containts the PlanB blog built with [Next.js](https://nextjs.org/) and static Markdown files.
+This repo contains the PlanB blog built with [Next.js](https://nextjs.org/) and static Markdown files.
 It is currently work in Progress.

 Everything is git-based.
 Blogposts are written in Markdown and can be submitted via a Pull-Request.
 A build pipeline generates the NextJS site and deploys it once the content is merged into `main`